jgilbert01/aws-lambda-stream/README.md

 `npm install aws-lambda-stream --save`

 ## Basic Usage
 The following examples show how to implement basic handler functions for consuming events from a Kinesis stream and a DynamoDB Stream.
-A key thing to note is that the code you see here is the initialization code that quickly sets up the steps in the stream pipeline.
+A key thing to note is that the code you see here is responsible for assembling the steps in the stream pipeline.
 The final step, `toPromise` returns a Promise from the handler function.
 Then the promise starts consuming from the stream and the data starts flowing through the steps.
-The data is pulled through the stream, which provides natural _backpressure (see blow)_.
+The data is pulled through the steps, which provides natural _backpressure (see blow)_.
 The promise will resolve once all the data has passed through all the stream steps or reject when an unhandled error is encountered.

 ### Example: Listener Function
 This example processes a Kinesis stream and materializes the data in a single DynamoDB table.
 The details are explained below.